Promises (Maverick City Music song)

 "Promises" is a song performed by American contemporary worship collective Maverick City Music featuring Joe L. Barnes and Naomi Raine.
 The song was released on May 3, 2021, as the second single to their debut live album, Maverick City Vol. 3 Part 1 (2020).
 The song was written by Aaron Moses, Dante Bowe, Joe L. Barnes, Keila Alvarado, Lemuel Marin, and Phillip Carrington Gaines.

 "Promises" peaked at number one on the US Hot Christian Songs chart, and on the Hot Gospel Songs chart, and number eleven on the Bubbling Under Hot 100 chart.
 The song was ranked by Billboard as the third biggest gospel song in 2022.
+It has been certified platinum by Recording Industry Association of America (RIAA).
 The song was nominated for the GMA Dove Award for Gospel Worship Recorded Song of the Year at the 2020 GMA Dove Awards.
 At the 2022 GMA Dove Awards, the song also received a GMA Dove Award nomination for Song of the Year.